 Cortana is a great artificial intelligent (AI) assistant designed to help you control your Windows 10 computer or search the web.
 It works with voice commands or as you type.
 However, for searching the web, Cortana is hardwired to search using Microsoft's own search engine, Bing.
 It's also required to default to the company's preferred browser, Microsoft Edge.
 Microsoft claims this is so Cortana can deliver personalized search results in an end-to-end environment.

 Not everyone loves Edge or Bing.
 If you prefer using other search tools, such as Google, Firefox or Yahoo, there's currently no easy way to make Cortana access them without disabling the AI.
 There are some workarounds to make Cortana pull up search results from other search engines and web browsers, if you know where to look.
 In addition to the Cortana interface issue, many users today just prefer to search with Google Chrome.
 With a market share of 64% on mobile devices and 67% for desktop/laptop so far in 2019, Google Chrome is the most installed web browser used today.

-Unfortunately, this isn't a perfect solution.
+Unfortunately, there isn't a perfect solution.
 Cortana will still give you an initial voice answer using information found on Bing.
 However, by following the steps below, you can change the settings so that expanded search results come from your preferred search engines.
 You can even have them open in your default web browser, rather than Microsoft Edge.

 Step 1.
 Switch your default browser.